Back to Blog

 Official IRS resources: Form 8832 (PDF) · About Form 8832 · Where to File Form 8832

-The "check-the-box" regulations let most unincorporated businesses choose their federal tax treatment instead of having it dictated by their legal form.
-An LLC isn't a tax classification the IRS recognizes on its own.
+The "check-the-box" regulations supply that rule: most unincorporated businesses may choose their federal tax treatment instead of having it dictated by their legal form.
 Left alone, every LLC falls into a default bucket.
 Form 8832 is how you opt out of that default.

 What Form 8832 does not do: it does not make you an S corporation.
 That's the single most common misunderstanding.
 We cover the 8832-vs-2553 split in detail below.